suffolklibraries/lgc/content/collections/events/mimi-and-mattie-03-06.md

     content:
       -
         type: text
-        text: 'We have a fun sing-a-long every Thursday between 12.30pm and 2.00pm.'
+        text: 'We use puppets, balls, actions, musical instruments and bubbles to keep the children’s attention in a funny and relaxed style.'
       -
-    type: paragraph
+        type: hardBreak
-    content:
       -
+        type: hardBreak
+      -
         type: text
-        text: 'It’s a free, fun activity for people living with dementia and their families, with free tea and biscuits. ' -
-    type: paragraph
-    content:
+        text: 'This class is for pre-school children aged 6 months – 4 years.'
   -
-        type: text
-        text: 'No musical experience or talent required, just come along and join in! ' -
     type: heading
     attrs: